 Before visiting the fair, I had no idea just how big the slow food movement was in Germany.
 I also did not know what to expect, as I have never been to a food fair before; plenty of food festivals, but never a fair.
 I just knew I had to check it out.

 Stuttgart Messe is the mother of all convention centers, with nine huge halls and plans of expanding to ten, hosting countless conventions and fairs.
 At the end of construction, Stuttgart Messe will cover 120.000 square meters.

 The Slow Food Fair filled two large halls.
 We went as a family of four, and the entrance was 28 euro, a price that not only allowed us to visit the food fair but all the other events happening at the convention center, as well.

 Getting to the Messe is extremely easy, using the S-Bahn.
 It stops at the airport, from which it’s roughly a five-minute walk to the main entrance of the Messe.
 Inside, everything is well marked, so there’s no chance of getting lost.

 Once inside, my jaw dropped at the size of this event and the multitude of vendors, all inviting you to try their products for free!
 It was a bit overwhelming, as we wanted to go in all directions and try everything at the same time, fearing we would miss out on something.

-I was in my personal heaven, walking from table to table, tasting, and enjoying the hundreds of flavors.
+I was in my personal heaven, walking from table to table, tasting, and enjoying the hundreds of flavours.

 If you think taking kids to an event like this is not a good idea, think again.
 Besides the fantastic food, the fair had a few home-made ice cream stands and home-made organic cookies, as well as a few vendors offering artisanal chocolate.
 I especially loved the home-made cookies by Knusperreich offering a variety of large vegan, organic cookies.
 The best thing about them?
 You can order online.